msfjarvis/msfjarvis.dev/content/posts/writing-your-own-nix-flake-checks.md

 }
 ```

-It's probably not idiomatic Nix (for some definion of idiomatic) but the entire thing has been a trial and error anyway so :shrug:
+It's probably not idiomatic Nix (for some definition of idiomatic) but the entire thing has been a trial and error anyway so :shrug:

 I'm very much a noob when it comes to Nix so any feedback is very welcome and appreciated!